-The authors have conducted a number of other studies in the School District of Philadelphia.
-The most recent of these include The Five School Study: Restructuring Philadelphia's Comprehensive High Schools by Jolley B. Christman and Pat Macpherson, 1996 (forthcoming, The Philadelphia Education Fund, commissioned by the Philadelphia Schools Collaborative) and Making Children Larger and Cracks Smaller.
-The Role of a Participatory Evaluation in School Restructuring by Eva Gold with Cameron Voss (1996, Research for Action, Philadelphia).
-Findings from these comprehensive studies confirm the trends reported in this paper.
+2Other related studies include The Five School Study: Restructuring Philadelphia's Comprehensive High Schools (Christman & Macpherson, 1996) and Making Children Larger and Cracks Smaller: The Role of a Participatory Evaluation in School Restructuring (Gold & Voss, 1996).
+Findings from these comprehensive studies confirm the trends reported in this article.